 Flowering quince may be much too rangy, angular and twiggy, to be included as a partner with camellias, but it blooms with japonicas and kept in a sight line, it can add a punctuation mark.

-A variety of reds (‘Texas Scarlet’ et al) whites (‘Jet Trail’ et al) and variegated pink and white (‘Toyo nishiki’) are available.
+A variety of reds (‘Texas Scarlet’ et al) and whites (‘Jet Trail’ et al) are available.

 Osmanthus variegated is a slow grower with big impact.
-If you are impatient or old, you should buy a plant with a little size if you want immediate satisfaction.
-It is classy and well behaved, has hovered around five feet for years, grown for its foliage, inconspicuous bloom, likes shade.
+If you are impatient or old, you should buy a plant with a little size.
+It is classy and well behaved, has hovered around five feet for years.
+We grow this shade-loving osmanthus for its foliage; its bloom is inconspicuous.